newrelic/docs-website/src/data-dictionary/events/Span/entity.name.md

 name: entity.name
 type: attribute
 events:
   - Span
-  - WorkloadStatus
 ---

-The name of the entity (for example, an app name, host name, or workload name).
+The name of the entity (for example, an app name, host name, etc.).